Skip to main content

 They write back

-Give an agent the publish capability and it can draft reports, save versions with change summaries, and submit for review.
+Give an agent the publish tool and it can draft reports, save versions with change summaries, and submit for review.
 Auto-publish at agent scope; team and org writes always wait for human sign-off.

 Three permission modes